 The figure above shows us how the Magnus effect is produced.
 We can follow the points below to understand the principle behind the generation of the Magnus effect:

-- Due to the spinning nature of the object, we have a difference in velocity between the top of the cylinder (indicated by point ) and the bottom (indicated by point ).
+- Due to the spinning nature of the object, we have a difference in velocity between the top of the cylinder (indicated by point a) and the bottom (indicated by point b).
 We can observe this in the first part of the figure.

-- This velocity difference gives us a pressure difference between the top and the bottom (this follows from the good old Bernoulli's principle).
+- This velocity difference gives us a pressure difference between the top and the bottom (this follows from the good old Bernoulli's principle — refresh it at the Bernoulli equation calculator).
 We can see this in the second part of the figure.

 - In turn, the pressure gradient leads to the generation of a force called Magnus force pointing towards the lower pressure region.
 We can see this in the third part of the figure.

 If the Magnus force is assisting to lift the object, we call it the Magnus lift force.
-The Magnus force is given by:
+Lift is an omnipresent force in aerodynamics: meet it at the lift coefficient calculator!

-- is the density of the surrounding fluid in ;
+- As stated earlier, r is the radius of the cylinder in m;

-- is the free stream velocity of the fluid in ;
+- ℓ is the length of the cylinder in m;

-- is the radius of the cylinder in ;
+- ρ is the density of the fluid in kg/m3;

-- is the length of the cylinder in ; and
+- vfree is the free stream velocity of the fluid in m/s;

-- is the angular velocity of the cylinder in .
+- f is the rate at which the cylinder is rotating in rev/s.

 💡 The Magnus effect is all around you!
 Here are some places where you will encounter the Magnus effect: